fmichel

 Research projects and communities

-Here are the main projects I'm currently involved in:
+Here are some projects I am or was involved in:

 Here are the community projects I'm currently involved in: